markdown-it/markdown-it-for-inline/README.md

 ```

 _Differences in browser._ If you load script directly into the page, without
-package system, module will add itself globally with name `markdownitForInline`.
+package system, module will add itself globally as `window.markdownitForInline`.

 __Example 2.__ Cut link prefixes